 At first glance, one is tempted to just correspond armies with government types.
 For the most part it can looks that way, but it's but there are cases where certain soldiers serve outside their usual polity match-ups.

 The Horse Archers are the only units the site goes into detail on.
 They start to appear in the more Western parts of the continent, and their range is by far the largest, as they're natural combatants of both the grasslands and the deserts.
 However, the population density for the nomadic communities is low, but still, since horse archers make up a quarter of the population, that's still two million or so on the plains.
 No wonder they're so feared, and it's hard to settle a community past the Mississippi.
-One thing that I've been wondering about is how it seems to be the primary form of warfare throughout the desert kingdoms of Free Zone California and New Mexico.
-Are they part of the actual armies of the desert kingdoms, or do these municipalities simply have "generic soldiers", holding the fort against the nomads of the desert?
+One thing that I've been wondering about is how it seems to be the primary form of warfare throughout the desert kingdoms of Free Zone California and New Mexico, and it's likely they're more akin to the light cavalry found in ancient Persia than the more steppe-barbarian Cowboys.

 In yellow, we see an icon with a line of men holding polearms.
 The page is labeled "Pikemen".
 Pikes and spears were very popular in republics and early democracies like Rome, Medieval Italy and Greece.
 This form of weaponry could be especially useful with a large, relatively untrained force, and is one of the best counter measures against cavalry.
-Most of them are found, or the central military unit, in the Republican city states, which makes sense, as they're more mercantile than belligerent.
-This means a more defensive, space-efficient soldier.
+They seem most prominent in the Republican city states, which makes sense for urban populations with a premium on space and a large middle class populace.
 It's hard to tell how many are found on the continent, as it's quite possible pikemen are found wherever there's a large urban population that can support a standing army.
 It's also of note that it's not just the city states, but New Jersey (a feudal kingdom) and the Appalachian mountains.
 Pikes in rugged, mountainous areas are not unheard of-- take the Flemings of Medieval Scotland.
 As for Jersey, it might just be a case of "when in Rome".

 The green patch with the shield signifies "lancers', the heavy cavalry fighters.
 In short, knights.
 White even has an image on what they would look like.
 The apex of the feudal warrior class, they're associated with feudal states, although there are quite a few in the desert as well.
 Historically, a knight has to be rather wealthy to afford the horse and equipment, but in the Hydraulic Empires, the rulers are able to allocate their considerable resources to knights who report directly to them.
 Interestingly, the knights of Deseret are also celibate, so that would make them very comparable to the Knights Templar, or possibly paladins of role playing games.
 I wouldn't be surprised to see that specific branch called something like Templars (Mormon worship is conducted in temples) or Crusaders.
 (The lancers seen in California are also supposed to be celibate, but I have a theory the fluctuating politics and richer forests of that region makes more "in theory".
 The dynastic turnovers White mentions are probably more common there.)
 However, there's also lancers in the area that occupies the New United States, particularly the area that occupies to Chesapeake Bay.
 For now, I'm drawing a blank on why it's there.
 For the first few centuries, many automobiles were scavenged and melted down to make weapons with.
 This has often made things like Mercury, sables and thunderbirds part of the heraldry.